Deep-Sea-888/Operation-Agreement/Exhibit C - V2.md

-# Exhibit C - V2

 ## The Tangle Community Treasury Committee Specification

 *This is the full specification for all operational processes and ordinary and usual decisions concerning the business affairs of the Tangle DAO LLC while operating the Tangle Community Treasury grant committee.
 Detailed rules and procedures are defined here.*
 ---

-##1.
-Introduction Tangle Community Treasury Committee - Operation Specification
+## 1.0 Introduction Tangle Community Treasury Committee - Operation Specification

 The Tangle Community Treasury committee was established in the Governance Votes [SGP-005](https://govern.iota.org/t/sgp-0005-shimmer-community-treasury-grant-committee/1576), the committee members got selected in [SGP - 001](https://govern.iota.org/t/sgp-0001-shimmer-community-grant-committee-lead-selection/1544/1) and [SGP - 002](https://govern.iota.org/t/sgp-0002-shimmer-community-grant-committee-grant-reviewer-selection/1546) by the Shimmer Token holders.
 A follow-up community vote was conducted ‘n’ (hyperlink to vote) months after the grant committee operated a couple of months, and they proposed some updates and revisions they found would help create a more efficient and beneficial framework.
 The specification below is the legal, operational document in which the Tangle Community Treasury grant committee and Tangle DAO LLC members must manage and operate any assets the IOTA & Shimmer community allocates through a purpose-bound governance vote.

-## Definitions
+## 2.0 Definitions

 In this Agreement: